 - 1. IPAP provides a broader policy framework that MLM must use to build its weak manufacturing, agro-processing, and exporting capability. - 2.
 Link any other rural municipality, MLM's industrial base or manufacturing capability is relatively low. - 3.
 Lack of appropriate industrial infrastructure in form of zoned industrialized land, industrial development master plan, dedicated industrial parks, productive finance schemes and incubation facilities continue to undermine efforts by MLM to awaken its industrial potential. - 4.
 It is important to note that over years, successive MLM leaders have been criticised for displaying an uneven bias towards tourism and agriculture sectors obviously at the expense of non-tourism and agricultural sectors. - 5.
 Even to this today, evidence shows that there is no significant appetite at the top to diversify into non-tourism and agricultural sectors - 6.
 The dangers of running a non-diversified economy have been laid bare during the recent Covid-19 crisis. - 7.
-The tourism sector was the hardest hit by the ripple effects of Covid-19 induced lockdowns, a development which almost cost local economy millions of rands. - 8.
-Such a crises could have been averted if MLM's economy was diversified.
+The tourism sector was the hardest hit by the ripple effects of Covid-19 induced lockdowns, a development which almost cost local economy millions of rands.

-4.3.3.8 Medium Term Strategic Framework
+4.3.3.7 Medium Term Strategic Framework